alainkueng/BluePIL_2.0/README.md

 ## Installation Guidelines

-BluePIL requires Python v3.8 to be installed.
+BluePIL 2.0 requires Python v3.8 to be installed.
 A virtual environment capable of running both the host and the sink code can then be installed by running `pip install -r requirements.txt`.

-Dependencies for the BluePIL node code to run on an Asus Tinkerboard running Armbian can be installed by running the script `node_setup/install.sh` on the device.
+Dependencies for the BluePIL node code to run on an Raspberry Pi can be installed by running the script `node_setup/install.sh` on the device.

-The BluePIL node application can be started by running `python run_node.py`.
+The BluePIL node mini-server can be started by running `python raspberry_server.py`.

 The BluePIL sink application can be started by running `python run_sink.py`.

-In order for the communication between node and sink to work properly, the node application has to be started on each node before starting the sink application.

-The application can be configured using the file `bp.json`.
-The following options are available for the mode:
+The application can be configured using the file `bp.json` or after the sink application has started.

-* `RAW`: lets the nodes collect raw data without running the positioning pipeline and store it on the sink
-* `RAW_LOCAL`: lets the nodes collect raw data without running the positioning pipeline and store it locally
-* `POSITIONING`: runs the full positioning pipeline and stores the results on the sink

 For each node (`node1-4`), the following options must be set:
+* `True Point`: x, y coordinates of the to be sensed device
+* `N-Value`: the n coefficient value
+* `Ubertooth 1-4`: x, y coordinates of the Uberteeth within the scenario

+After the configuration the streaming pipeline can be started by typing \texttt{START\textunderscore NODE}.
-* `ip`: the ip of the node
+Demo.mp4 in the Root Directory shows a short demonstration of the setup.
-* `loc`: the loocation of the node as a tuple of x and y coordinates

-## Installation on Asus Tinkerboard Running Armbian

-The script `install.sh` (bluepil/node_setup) can be used to install all necessary dependencies, including Python v3.8, set up a virtual environment, add the necessary USB rules, etc. to run the BluePIL node code on an Asus Tinkerboard running Armbian

 ## Possible Ubertooth DFU
 *  ATTRS{idVendor}=="ffff", ATTRS{idProduct}=="0004", MODE="0666", GROUP="@UBERTOOTH_GROUP@"